 Read Matthew 22:34-40

-1. We are to love God with our whole selves
+1. This Valentine’s Day we are to love God with our whole Selves

-I. By engaging ourselves in everything that are pleasing to God, (Luke 10:42)
+I. By engaging ourselves in everything that is pleasing to God, (Luke 10:42)

 II.
 By being in a state of readiness to share in Jesus’ sufferings, (John 19:26)